 Areas of the mountain

-Advanced skiers who are not in the terrain park will spend most of their time on Lincoln and Disney.
+Advanced skiers who are not in the terrain park or on the Crow's Peak lift will spend most of their time on Lincoln and Disney.
 Both of these are high speed quads and offer an excellent variety of terrain.
 I generally prefer Disney on powder days and especially on windy days when the top of Lincoln can get very windy and is more prone to white outs.
 The day after a storm is often a good time to take the short Summit lift from the top of the Judah lift—the Summit lift is almost always closed on storm days and then has lots of untracked powder when they open it after the storm.
 You have to be careful off the Summit lift, though, because it can be very bony over there.
 Most of the scratches and dings on my powder skis came from skiing off the Summit chair.